akka/akka-http/docs/src/main/paradox/scala/http/server-side/low-level-api.md

  * Failure to `bind` to the specified address/port,
  * Failure while accepting new `IncommingConnection` s, for example when the OS has run out of file descriptors or memory,
- * Failure while handling a connection, for example if the incoming `HttpRequest` is malformed.
+ * Failure while handling a connection, for example if the incoming @unidoc[HttpRequest] is malformed.

 This section describes how to handle each failure situation, and in which situations these failures may occur.